vpober/ARL-SubtRobot/README.md

 Kangaroo X2 Arduino library:
 https://www.dimensionengineering.com/info/arduino

-To test the connection to the motor driver:
+## Test the connection to the motor driver:
 ```
 rosrun kangaroo_x2_driver SpeedControlExample
 ```
 (this will run motor 1 back and forward)

-To create separate controllers for motors 1 and 2:
+## Create separate controllers for motors 1 and 2:
 ```
 roslaunch independent_speed_control.launch
 ```